-As the President of the École Polytechnique Fédérale de Lausanne (Lausanne Federal Institute of Technology or EPFL), I think it is important to support non-governmental organisations that improve daily life for other human beings on this planet.
+As the former President of the École Polytechnique Fédérale de Lausanne (Lausanne Federal Institute of Technology or EPFL), I think it is important to support non-governmental organisations that improve daily life for other human beings on this planet.
 However, it is as a qualified doctor and citizen that I sit on the Council.
 It is in this capacity that Tdh’s two main areas of expertise, child health and child protection, concern me.

 When students finish their studies and begin their careers, I tell them to “dare”.
 That also means “dare to change the world.”
 Because I believe that each person has the ability to change things for the better.
 This is another reason I support Tdh’s activities.

 Defending the most vulnerable children is about dignity and action.
 This is why Tdh exists.
 We put all our strength and knowledge towards ensuring that these children obtain better living conditions and respect for their rights on a long-term basis.

 I am honoured to be part of the Executive Board.
 Its priorities and values correspond with my own.
 I am a social worker, trade unionist and Member of Parliament.
 I was the State Councillor for Public Instruction, Culture and Sport in the Geneva Canton between 2003 and 2013.
 I am currently the Chairman of the Pro Helvetia foundation and a lecturer at Geneva’s Haute École de travail social (graduate school of social work).